 - Have your child hold the brush at a 45-degree angle, brushing gently from gum to tooth.

 - Emphasize being gentle while brushing.
-If your child saws away aggressively at the mouth, it could cause problems such as receding gum lines or tooth sensitivity in later years.
+If your child chews aggressively at the mouth, it could cause problems such as receding gum lines or tooth sensitivity in later years.

 - Ensure the child covers every tooth surface (back, top, side, and front).